In this post we explain why it's not a good idea to share the same brush head as someone else, be it on an electric or manual toothbrush.

 Most travel cases available for brushes will hold the brush handle and normally 2 brush heads.
 If you are a family of 4, you will need to consider what and how you handle this.
 Pop them in a carrier bag?
 Get a travel cap for your brush?

-Storing your brush heads when not in use also becomes an issue too.
-Popular models like the Oral-B Pro 600 or 2000 do not come with any brush head storage compartment.
+Storing your brush heads when not in use also becomes an issue.
+Popular models like the Oral-B Pro 600 or Pro 3000 do not come with any brush head storage compartment.
 It is not unless you buy one of the more expensive models do you get provided with a tray to store up to 4 different brush heads.

 And a point to note is that Phillips do not really offer such storage compartments or stands for brush heads.
 They also do not offer any simple way of identifying between brush heads.
 If a family were all to share the ProResults brush head, there is no way to tell whose is whose.
 Oral-B provide coloured rings that can be used as identifiers on each brush head.
 You can read more about this in our article Oral-B coloured rings, what are they for.